NicolBolas/Proposal-Ideas/Trivial Operations.md

 Note that `new(mem) Type` is not guaranteed to *preserve* the contents of `mem`.
 Debug builds often write arbitrary values, even during placement new operations, and this behavior is permitted by the standard.

 What we need is a function which will begin the lifetime of `Type`, but preserve the contents of the memory it is being built within.
-This operation is only legitimate for types that are trivially default constructible, since such types have no concept of invalid values (since they can be legally constructed with uninitialized data).

 ## Trivial Copy Construct